Below are before and after pictures of some of Our dentists patients who have benefited from partial and full mouth rehabilitation.

 For patients without dental insurance, affordable periodontal therapy is available to participants in the Artisan Dental Health Plan.

-Click here to learn more about Dr. Andersen’s specialized training in restorative and cosmetic dentistry.
+Click here to learn more about Our dentists specialized training in restorative and cosmetic dentistry.

-Below are some of Dr. Andersen’s patients who have benefited from partial and full mouth rehabilitation.
+Below are some of Our dentists patients who have benefited from partial and full mouth rehabilitation.